The rail network in Switzerland

-Places that cannot be reached by train can be reached by switching to a bus or other mode of public transport at the nearest rail station.
-Bus routes complement the rail network: if a route is serviced by trains it is usually not serviced by buses as well, and vice versa.
-So, you don't get to choose the mode of transport.
+Places that cannot be reached by train can be reached by switching to a bus or another mode of public transport at the nearest rail station.
+Bus routes complement the rail network: if a route is serviced by trains, it is usually not serviced by buses as well, and vice versa.
+So you don't get to choose the mode of transport.
 You simply use what's being offered on a particular route.

 Planning your trip

 The Swiss timetable shows how to travel from A to B. It shows what time to depart, where to switch if necessary, and what time you will arrive.
 The timetable knows about nearly all modes of transportation, so if you need a bus or a cable car to reach your destination, it will show that too.